Vrushabh27/control_lyapunov/control_lyapunov/README.md

-# Control Lyapunov Functions (CLF) Package
+# Learning Control Lyapunov Functions with Formal Verification

-A data-driven framework for synthesizing feedback controllers using learned Control Lyapunov Functions (CLFs) for nonlinear systems.
+A data-driven framework for synthesizing Control Lyapunov Functions (CLFs) and stabilizing feedback controllers using formal verification algorithms for nonlinear systems.

-Developed by Vrushabh Zinage and Shrenik Zinage.

 ## Problem Overview

-Designing feedback-stabilizing controllers for nonlinear systems is often analytically intractable.
+Designing feedback-stabilizing controllers for general nonlinear systems is often analytically intractable.
 This package implements a machine learning approach to synthesize stabilizing controllers for nonlinear control-affine systems of the form:

 ```
 ẋ = f(x) + g(x)u